Shardul-NEU/AWS_DEVOPS_WEBAPP/README.md

 # Infrastructre provisioned using this terraform code

-- **VPC**: The code creates an AWS Virtual Private Cloud (VPC) with a specified CIDR block, instance tenancy, and DNS hostname configuration.
+- **VPC**: The code creates an AWS Virtual Private Cloud (VPC) with a specified `CIDR block`, `instance tenancy`, and `DNS hostname configuration`.

 - **Internet Gateway**: An internet gateway is created and associated with the VPC to enable internet access for resources within the VPC.

 - **Public Subnet**: Public subnets are created within the VPC.
-Each subnet has a unique CIDR block, availability zone, and is associated with the internet gateway.
+Each subnet has a unique `CIDR block`, `availability zone`, and is associated with the `internet gateway`.
 These subnets are used for resources that need to be publicly accessible.

 - **Public Route Table**: A route table is created and associated with the VPC.
-It contains a default route that directs all traffic (0.0.0.0/0) to the internet gateway.
+It contains a `default route` that directs all traffic (0.0.0.0/0) to the `internet gateway`.

-- **Route Table Association**: The public subnets are associated with the public route table to enable routing of traffic.
+- **Route Table Association**: The public subnets are associated with the `public route table` to enable routing of traffic.

 - **Private Subnet**: Private subnets are created within the VPC.
-Similar to public subnets, they have unique CIDR blocks and availability zones.
-However, they are not associated with the internet gateway, making resources in these subnets private.
+Similar to `public subnets`, they have unique `CIDR blocks` and `availability zones`.
+However, they are not associated with the `internet gateway`, making resources in these subnets private.

-- **Private Route Table**: A route table is created for the private subnets, but it doesn't contain any routes by default.
+- **Private Route Table**: A route table is created for the `private subnets`, but it doesn't contain any routes by default.

-- **Security Groups**: Several security groups are defined for different purposes, such as load balancer security group, application security group, and database security group.
-Ingress and egress rules are specified to control traffic access.
+- **Security Groups**: Several security groups are defined for different purposes, such as `load balancer security group`, `application security group`, and `database security group`. `Ingress` and `egress` rules are specified to control traffic access.

-- **IAM Role**: An IAM role is created with an associated IAM policy that allows S3 access.
-This role is intended for EC2 instances.
+- **IAM Role**: An IAM role is created with an associated `IAM policy` that allows S3 access.
+This role is intended for `EC2 instances`.

-- **Launch Configuration**: A launch configuration is defined with user data that sets up the environment for EC2 instances.
+- **Launch Configuration**: A launch configuration is defined with `user data` that sets up the environment for `EC2 instances`.
 It includes commands to configure environment variables and start services.

-- **Auto Scaling Group**: An auto scaling group is created, which uses the defined launch configuration and automatically adjusts the number of EC2 instances based on defined scaling policies.
+- **Auto Scaling Group**: An auto scaling group is created, which uses the defined `launch configuration` and automatically adjusts the number of EC2 instances based on defined `scaling policies`.

-- **CloudWatch Alarms**: CloudWatch alarms are created to monitor CPU utilization of the auto scaling group instances.
-Scaling policies are associated with these alarms to trigger scaling actions.
+- **CloudWatch Alarms**: CloudWatch `alarms` are created to monitor CPU utilization of the `auto scaling group` instances.
+Scaling `policies` are associated with these alarms to trigger scaling `actions`.

-- **Load Balancer**: An application load balancer (ALB) is created with a target group and listener.
-The ALB is associated with the public subnets and the security group.
+- **Load Balancer**: An application load balancer (ALB) is created with a `target group` and `listener`.
+The ALB is associated with the `public subnets` and the `security group`.

 - **ACM Certificate**: An ACM certificate is retrieved based on the provided domain name.